Fred drenches US Southeast; Grace again a tropical storm

 The Miami-based hurricane center said Grace could be near hurricane strength when it approaches Mexico’s Yucatan peninsula late Wednesday or early Thursday.

-Tropical Storm Henri, meanwhile, formed Monday southeast of Bermuda and by early Tuesday was about 140 miles (230 kilometers) south-southeast of that island, where a tropical storm watch was in effect.
-The small tropical cyclone had 45 mph (75 kph) winds and was moving south-southwest at 5 mph (7kph).
+Tropical Storm Henri, meanwhile, formed Monday southeast of Bermuda and by early Tuesday was about 135 miles (215 kilometers) south-southeast of that island, where a tropical storm watch was in effect.
+The small tropical cyclone had 50 mph (80 kph) winds and was moving south-southwest at 5 mph (7 kph).

 Henri was expected to pass well south of Bermuda later Tuesday or Tuesday night, the hurricane center said.